 Seaview House, Mawgan Porth

 Seaview House is superbly situated with breathtaking views, and with two bedrooms sleeps up to five.
 Situated on the north Cornwall Coast, the golden sandy beach is just 2 minutes walk down a secret path from your door!
 The house is particularly suited to families, couples and surfers.
 Wake up to this view from bed!
-Availability for october 21 reduced £549/wk tel 07968252853
+Availability for 2018 from £499/wk tel 07968252853 February halfterm Availability at our other place in Charlestown Appletree

 Downstairs has a lounge with TV & freesat and a kitchen which contains cooker, oven, microwave, washing machine and fridge/freezer.